 Amazing 6 Facts about Dkaa El Marrakchia Music

 Dkaa El Marrakchia is a popular folk music distinct to Morocco, especially Marrakech.
 The members of the group have different social statuses.
 These include shopkeepers, artists and artisans,.etc.
-The Dakka is performed by male musicians and involves much drumming while maintaining a striking rhythm with hands.
+Male musicians perform the Dakka, which involves much drumming while maintaining a striking rhythm with hands.
 The sound is produced when all members of the group clap hands uniformly.
 It is a unique rhythmic that is correctly defined and mastered.

 Dakka is an art that brings joy and entertains the community together.
 The members of this entertainment group have become accustomed to excelling in Dakka competitions during Ashura’s night.
 This is to perpetuate this rite so anchored in the city’s heritage.